 - (7) Access to ICT systems and resources is provided to consumers for carrying out University work, study, or for other UQ purposes.
 UQ incurs costs in providing ICT systems and resources, and access is not provided to consumers unconditionally.
 The following conditions apply: - a.
 Consumers must not share account login details such as usernames or passwords. - b.
 Passwords should be secure.
-Password recommendations are included in the section 6 Appendix. - c.
+Password recommendations are included in the Appendix (See section 6: Password Recommendations). - c.
 Staff access to UQ ICT systems and resources is terminated when employment with UQ ceases.
 Account access may be extended in some circumstances.
-Visit the Keeping staff email after you leave UQ webpage for more
+Visit the Keeping staff email after you leave UQ webpage for more information.

-- information. - d.
+- d.
 UQ reserves the right to limit, suspend or remove access where necessary. - e.
 UQ will take appropriate steps to ensure Internet access is granted to minors in compliance with legislative requirements. - f.
-UQ will endeavour to make online services accessible in alignment with industry best practices and accessibility quidelines. - g.
+UQ will endeavour to make online services accessible in alignment with industry best practices and accessibility guidelines. - g.
 Administrator access to UQ computers will only be granted where necessary and with appropriate approval. - h.
-Passwords less than 12 characters must be changed every 12 months.
-Passwords greater than 12 characters must be changed every 24 months.
+Passwords must be changed every 24 months.